maasha/clac/README.md

    The tag must start with `v` (e.g., `v1.0.0`, `v1.2.3`) to trigger the release workflow.

 3. **Wait for the workflow to complete:**
-   - Check the GitHub Actions tab for the "Release macOS" workflow
+   - Check the GitHub Actions tab for the "Release" workflow
    - The workflow will automatically:
-     - Build binaries for both architectures (osx-x64 and osx-arm64)
+     - Build binaries for macOS (osx-x64 and osx-arm64)
+     - Build binaries for Windows (win-x64 and win-x86)
      - Create a GitHub Release
-     - Attach the ZIP files to the release
+     - Attach all ZIP files to the release

 4. **Verify the release:**
    - Go to the [Releases](https://github.com/maasha/clac/releases) page
-   - Confirm the release appears with both macOS ZIP files attached
+   - Confirm the release appears with all platform ZIP files attached

-**Note:** You can also trigger the workflow manually via GitHub Actions → "Release macOS" → "Run workflow", but this won't automatically create a GitHub Release (it will only build and upload artifacts).
+**Note:** You can also trigger the workflow manually via GitHub Actions → "Release" → "Run workflow", but this won't automatically create a GitHub Release (it will only build and upload artifacts).

 ## Boiler plate